Mahmoud0090/computer-vision/README.md

 # computer-vision
-these are the assignments and the labs in advanced computer vision course that is part of tensorflow advanced techniques that offered by deeplearning.ai in addition to another projects in computer vision area
+these are the assignments and the labs in advanced computer vision course that is part of tensorflow advanced techniques specialization that offered by deeplearning.ai in addition to another projects in computer vision area